Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

 Finally, a $T$-cohesive group for $|T| = 3$ implies a unanimous profile; if there exists an allowable ($S,\vec{w}$)-deviation for $|S| \leq |T| = 3$, then the outcome in $\C$ maximising the sum of agreement with the profile provides $\cEJR$. \end{proof}

 We leave it open whether the above result holds if we do not restrict our view to binary election instances.
-Unfortunately, the good news ends there as we provide a example showing that $\cJR$ cannot be guaranteed when do not have $m \leq 3$ (even for binary election instances).
+Unfortunately, we provide an example showing that $\cJR$ cannot be guaranteed in general even when the NFD property holds for binary election instances.

-\begin{proposition} There exists an election instance $(\prof{B}, \C)$ where $m>3$ and the constraint $\C$ has the NFD property but no $\cJR$ outcome exists. \end{proposition}
+\begin{proposition} There exists an election instance $(\prof{B}, \C)$ where $m=8$ and the constraint $\C$ has the NFD property but no $\cJR$ outcome exists. \end{proposition}